ClementChambard/TouhouInterpreter/README.md

 # Touhou file interpreter

-This is an interpreter for most touhou games' files.
+This is an interpreter for most touhou games' files (th14 - th17).
-Starting from touhou 13, it can open
+It can open
 - Ecl files (enemy movement and attack patterns)
 - Std files (background scripts)
 - Anm files (animation scripts)
+- Sht files (player shot type)

-for a good documentation on these file formats, you can look at <a href="https://exphp.github.io/thpages/"> ExpHP </a> and <a href="https://priw8.github.io/"> primw8 </a>'s website.
+for a good documentation on these file formats, you can look at <a href="https://exphp.github.io/thpages/"> ExpHP </a> and <a href="https://priw8.github.io/"> priw8 </a>'s website.

 I will not supply any game file, please buy the games to support the original creator.